 Amazon and Online Retailers

 Option 1: General "Online Shopping" Category Simplest approach—lump all Amazon purchases together.
+Best for people who don't need granular Amazon spending data.

 Option 2: Amount-Based Heuristics